russellemergentai/RAGOpenAIDIR/README.md

-use of OpenAI with directory load and RAG interface
+use of OpenAI native API/Embeddings with directory load and RAG interface